C-Undritz/Pattern-Spiel/README.md

 # Acknowledgments
 * Thanks to Code Institute for the excellent course content (referenced many times) and student/tutor support that has allowed me to complete this!
 * Despite following the YouTube tutorial for the viewTimer() function, the clearInterval method was not initiating the player generatePlayerGrid() function as required.
 Thanks to Mr_Bim_alumni who pointed out that the setInterval method should be declared as a variable so that the timer could be ceased with the clearInterval method.
+* Thanks to the CI Slack community for constant support, help, levity, and valuable feedback.
 * Thanks to my mentor Adegbenga Adeye for his feedback and support throughout this challenging second milestone project.